top of page

 Drawing on his work with actors of varied levels of classical experience, from novice to experienced, John co-authored his first book, “WILL POWER: How to Act Shakespeare in 21 Days” (Applause), which is now used at twelve universities.
 In 2022, John released “Building A Performance: An Actor's Guide to Rehearsal”.

-CLICK HERE FOR A PREVIEW OF JOHN'S NEW ONLINE "PLAYING SHAKESPEARE SERIES"
+CLICK HERE FOR A PREVIEW OF JOHN'S ONLINE "PLAYING SHAKESPEARE SERIES"

 Download FULL BIO